NTIA/scos-usrp/README.md

-# Title: NTIA/ITS SCOS USRP Plugin
+# NTIA/ITS SCOS USRP Plugin

 This repository is a scos-sensor plugin to add support for the Ettus B2xx line of signal analyzers.
 See the [scos-sensor README](